-NTU, in partnership with TsingHua University, China and supported by Wisenet Asia, are organizing an upcoming Travel and Learn Program with the theme ‘Exploring China’s Innovation Frontier – Strategies for Sustainable Business Growth‘.
+NTU, in partnership with TsingHua University, China and supported by Wisenet Asia, are organizing the second Travel and Learn Program with the theme ‘Exploring China’s Innovation Frontier – Strategies for Sustainable Business Growth‘.

-<Click here to view: Travel & Learn Brochure_C2_compressed Please use referral code “MEP 128” when filling out the form>
+<Click here to view the brochure: NTU Travel & Learn Brochure_2 ndRun_compressed Please use referral code “MEP 128” when filling out the form>

 China’s vast consumer market presents expansion prospects to Singapore businesses.
 This course aims to delve into the dynamic landscape of innovation in China, focusing on strategies that drive sustainable business growth.
 China has emerged as a global powerhouse in innovation, and this course provides an in-depth exploration of the key factors contributing to its success.